RainLoop/rainloop-webmail/plugins/change-password-custom-sql/README.md

 ##### Installation is simple:

-1. Drop the change-password-customsql in the plugins directory (eg. _RainLoopDir_/data/data_xxxxx/_default/plugins/*)
+1. Drop the change-password-custom-sql in the plugins directory (eg. _RainLoopDir_/data/data_xxxxx/_default/plugins/*)
-2. In rainloop admin panel go to Plugins, and activate change-password-customsql.
+2. In rainloop admin panel go to Plugins, and activate change-password-custom-sql.
 3. Enter mysql details on the plugin config screen.